AIRobolab-unilu/qt-pepper-object-recognition/README.md

 ## The face_classification package

 This package is used to perform face emotion recognition with the QT robot and Pepper.

+With QT, the package includes a program that can mimic the emotion shown by the user QT is interacting with and seeing with its camera, a sort of **face mirroring**.
+It can also say outloud the emotion it is seeing.

 ### Prerequisites
 You need to install the following python libraries before running the package.
 To do that, you can use pip (to install it, write in the terminal `sudo apt-get install python-pip`)